TheCalebThornton/VSCountryJsonEditor/README.md

 	Given I have an array of data
 	When I type a value into the array search bar
-	And click 'Search'
 	Then I see a list of all the objects that have a matching property value

+# ACs Pending external work
+1. Load Countries Data
+	When I load the app
+	Then I expect the view to be hydrated with countries data from the settings URL

-# FUTURE ACs - updating the schema
+# Potential ACs - updating the schema
 1. Add a Property
 	Given I have some data in the view
 	When I view any level of the data